linuxgoose/crane/README.md

 Crane is lean and resource-saving.
 It can be installed with just one executable file.

+## Prerequisites

+In order to run Crane without any issues you'll need the following:
+* Go - v1.4.2 or higher

 ## Installation

 Crane can be installed by the following command.